 Onsego’s online classes will help you tackle the GED challenge and reach your goals fast.
 We have cut up all content of the GED curriculum into bite-sized portions.
 Each of the short, engaging video lessons explains just one GED item at a time, making everything far better retainable.

-The sooner you’ll get started with your GED prep, the sooner you’ll be working toward a better future for yourself and your loved ones.
+The sooner you get started with your GED prep, the sooner you’ll be working toward a better future for yourself and your loved ones.

 Online GED Exam

-So GED testing is now also possible over the internet.
-In the past, students that wanted to acquire a GED diploma needed to show up at an official Wisconsin GED test facility and sit for the exam in person, but those days are gone.
+So GED testing is now also possible over the Internet.
+In the past, students who wanted to acquire a GED diploma needed to show up at an official Wisconsin GED test facility and sit for the exam in person, but those days are gone.

 To qualify for the online GED exam, test-takers need to have attained “green scores” on the GED Ready practice test.
 Check our post -> The online proctored GED test for more details.